 Now seeing through the eyes of a parent, I witness the shame and harm levied against the transgender community.
 In fact, on a recent Super Soul Podcast Oprah described feelings of remorse for her contribution to tabloid television and committed to never “demean, diminish embarrass or dehumanize others.”
 I appreciate Oprah’s willingness to acknowledge the past and commitment to uplift my daughter and her peers.
 I too want to uplift our transgender community by highlighting three truths:

 1) Transgender people are not a circus act.
 The majority of transgender people just want to feel comfortable in their own skin.
-Just like their cis counterparts, some transgender people choose to perform in the arts, on stage and in public.
-To stereotype transgender people as flamboyant or attention seeking is a generalized, oversimplified idea of a particular type of person.
-Simply put, it is irresponsible to further a narrative that dehumanizes any group of people and calls into question their value to society.
+Just like their cis counterparts, some transgender people choose to perform in the arts, on stage, and in public.
+To stereotype transgender people as flamboyant or attention-seeking is a generalized, oversimplified idea of a particular type of person.
+Simply put, it is irresponsible to further a narrative that dehumanizes any group of people.
+To calls\ into question their value to society.
 Further, promoting this farce strips transgender people of their uniqueness and humanity and encourages violence.

 3) Identifying as transgender is not rare: According to the Williams Institute, in 2016, approximately 0.6 percent of adults in the United States identified as transgender.
 This translates to just over 1.3 million adults.
 Centers for Disease Control data from 2019 reveal that 2% of students surveyed identify as transgender.
 These numbers are believed to be underreported for fear of reprisal due to transphobia and discrimination.